MolSSI/reference_handler/README.md

 Method and model developers face a similar problem.
-Consider for instance a molecular dynamics practitioner who needs to develop a new force field using specialized quantum mechanical calculation.
+Consider for instance a molecular dynamics practitioner who needs to develop a new force field using a specialized quantum mechanical calculation.
 The practitioner might not be fully familiar with the correct references to use for the quantum mechanical software and methods.
 To correctly include the references, the model developer might spend a considerable amount of time